sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 	scp <login>@<server-adress>:/path/to/file/on/server/file.txt /local/destination/
 	```

-	For example, to copy the file `test.txt` you just created in the folder `day1/`, to your current (local) working directory :
+	For example, to copy the file `test.txt` you just created in the folder `day1/`, to your current (local) working directory (NB:    here `~` will be interpreted as your home directory, this is a useful and time-saving shorthand):

 	```sh
 	scp login@xx.xx.xx.xx:~/day1/test.txt .
 	```

-	To copy a file from your machine to the server (NB:	here `~` will be interpreted as your home directory, this is a useful and time-saving shorthand):
+	To copy a file from your machine to the server:

 	```sh
 	scp /path/to/file/local/file.txt <login>@<server-adress>:/destination/on/server/
 	```

+---

 !!! example "practical"